SAP-samples/teched2025-DA260/exercises/ex9/README.md

-**This concludes the Exercise 9 where the objective is to replicate data from SAP Datasphere into Google Big Query (GBQ)**
+**This concludes the Exercise 9 where the objective is to replicate data from SAP Datasphere into Google Big Query (GBQ)** **Congratulations, you have now completed all exercises of DA260 Hands-On Session.
+Thank you for your participation and we hope you enjoyed our exercises**